awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-resourcepolicy.md

 ## Properties<a name="aws-resource-secretsmanager-resourcepolicy-properties"></a>

 `BlockPublicPolicy`  <a name="cfn-secretsmanager-resourcepolicy-blockpublicpolicy"></a>
 Specifies whether to block resource\-based policies that allow broad access to the secret\.
-By default, Secrets Manager blocks policies that allow broad access\.
+By default, Secrets Manager blocks policies that allow broad access, for example those that use a wildcard for the principal\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)